-HIST 313 $$\rm 3\ cr.$ The Age of Andrew Jackson, 1824-1850

-Politics and society in the Jacksonian Era, slavery and the antislavery crusade, American expansion in the 1840s; the Mexican War; the emergence of the slavery issue.
+The Age of Andrew Jackson, 1824-1850 Politics and society in the Jacksonian Era, slavery and the antislavery crusade, American expansion in the 1840s; the Mexican War; the emergence of the slavery issue.

-HIST 314 3 cr.
 Civil War and Reconstruction

 Crisis Decade, disintegration of national bonds; The War: resources, leadership, strategy, politics, monetary policy, diplomacy; Reconstruction: realistic alternatives, presidential and congressional phases, effects in the North and South.